Hometown: Mt. Vernon, New York

 Following the end of Rai’s sophomore year, a change in coaching at UCLA prompted him to transfer to crosstown rival USC, where Rai’s steady improvement continued.
 Atypically for a sprinter standing 6’3”, Rai excelled indoors, finishing third in the NCAA Indoor Championships over 200m and running a crucial leg for USC’s indoor championship 4x400m relay team, helping USC dip below the existing world record.

 Outdoors, Rai was in a class by himself in the 400m hurdles.
-At the NCAA Regionals, Rai dipped under 48.00 seconds for the first time, joining a rare group of elite 400m hurdlers, and then at the NCAA final in Eugene, Oregon, ran away with the title in 47.02, at the time, the second-fastest time ever run.
+At the NCAA Regionals, Rai dipped under 48.00 seconds for the first time, joining a rare group of elite 400m hurdlers, and then at the NCAA final in Eugene, Oregon, ran away with the title in 47.02, equaling Edwin Moses' lifetime best and former world record.
 Later that evening, Rai recorded a 43.7 second split on USC’s championships 4x400m relay team.